The 2019 Southern California Tionól will take place over the weekend of November 1, 2 & 3, 2019.

-This years classes and party are back in the home of Gabriel McKeagney.
+This years classes and party are in the home of Gabriel & Eileen McKeagney.

-Friday will be the usual meet and greet/session.
+Friday evening will be al meet and greet/session.
 Classes will be held during the day on Saturday followed by the concert that evening.
 On Sunday Barry O'Neill will present a talk on the pipes and piping of Patsy Touhey.

 Concert Only: $20 suggested donation at the door.